AuburnSports - Who could commit to Auburn next?

 Big Cat Weekend gave Auburn a big-time boost in Smith's recruitment ahead of his Aug.
 3 decision date.
 He spent his time on campus talking with other recruits, defensive ends coach Josh Aldridge, defensive coordinator DJ Durkin and Freeze.

-He'll announce a decision between Auburn, South Carolina, USC, Ole Miss, Florida State and Georgia.
-Auburn's biggest pitch to Smith has been to stay in state, as the Tigers try to take control of in-state recruiting.
+He'll announce a decision between Auburn, South Carolina, USC, Ole Miss, Florida State and Georgia this upcoming Saturday.
+Auburn's biggest pitch to Smith has been to stay in state as the Tigers try to take control of in-state recruiting.

 Samuel Turner, 2025 WR — Decatur, Ga.